What to Pack for Europe in Summer

 7. Sun Hat

-For sunny days by the pool or afternoons spent exploring local markets, a straw sun hat is a must.
-I love a boater style like this one for daytime excursions but also always bring a packable hat, too like this one for beach and pool days.
+I love a boater style like those from Lack of Color and Brixton for daytime excursions but also always bring a packable hat, too from Janessa Leone for beach and pool days in France.

 8. Hand Fan